 The world is a very noisy place.
 Just take a moment and listen.
 Roadworks.
 Doors slamming.
 Music blasting.
 Kids screaming, even if it’s in glee.
 Planes overhead (Florence William’s bane).
 There is an underlying humming of all the electronic appliances.
 Man-made sounds.
 This is sound pollution we all deal with.

 According to Florence Williams, more than 80% of land in the US (excluding Alaska and Hawaii) is less than a mile away from a roadway.

 Being alert and monitoring our soundscape is an evolutionary skill.
 The human psychology is somewhat suspicious of complete silence.
-Maybe horror movies have played that up, where any creak of a door or snap of a twig brings on an onslaught of terrifying storylines and imageries.
+Classic horror movies have certainly played that up, where any creak of a door or snap of a twig brings on an onslaught of terrifying storylines and imageries in our imagination.
 Or maybe we are not so comfortable, alert, and capable as we once was.
-Our soundscape has certainly gone sonic, bombarding us with far too many sounds and noises.
+Our soundscape has gone sonic, bombarding us with far too many unnatural sounds and noises.

 One way people are actively blocking and altering environmental sounds is putting on earphones and creating their own soundscape with a playlist.
 This may seem like a great idea.
 The problem is that they are disconnecting from human interaction and their environment and losing the subtlety of natural sounds.

 “Without sound…there would be no music, no legend, no voice to stir the soul, evoke the memory, or transport the spirit!” – Wild Sanctuary.